plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 to the Asp.Net MVC controller to trigger the rendering of the view.
 The presenter is passed to the interactor so that the interactor can pass the response to the presenter through the output port as discussed above.

-DONE! ;-) ...
+DONE! ...
 Done?
-Almost.
+Almost ...

 There is just one tiny issue.
 The code does not compile.
 An Asp.Net MVC controller method has to return an object of type ```ActionResult```.
 Unfortunately I have currently no idea how I could implement an output port and still return something from the controller method.
 Maybe I find a solution in one of the next posts.
 Until then I will stick to my pragmatic solution I started with ;-)